jackiebucholtz/Dessert-Ninja-Project-Jackie/README.md

 # Dessert Ninja
 ## Jackie and Bella
 Hey queens!!!
-This is our perfect, awesome, cool , and bestest project ever.
+This is our perfect, awesome, and cool game.
+It is undoubtedly the bestest CSA project ever.
 It is similar to Fruit Ninja, a video game where fruit is sliced and bombs are dodged in order to win.
 We wanted to make the game our own through a sweet spin-off of the objects in the game.
 In Dessert Ninja, you are collecting all of the delectable sweets, but be sure to refrain from the demise of the broccoli.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/70665580/148830971-5280fac4-acbb-464f-9ad2-87bd82053c07.gif)